JDDoesDev/presentations/marketo.md

 - ADHD <!-- .element: class="fragment" -->

 Note:
-- Clinical _depression_ is marked by a _depressed mood most of the day_, sometimes particularly in the morning, and a _loss of interest_ in normal activities and relationships -- symptoms that are present _every day_ for at _least 2 weeks_ - WebMD
+- Clinical depression is marked by a depressed mood most of the day, sometimes particularly in the morning, and a loss of interest in normal activities and relationships -- symptoms that are present every day for at least 2 weeks - WebMD
-- Anxiety: A mental health disorder characterized by feelings of _worry, anxiety, or fear_ that are strong enough to _interfere with_ one's _daily activities_ - Mayo Clinic
+- Anxiety: A mental health disorder characterized by feelings of worry, anxiety, or fear that are strong enough to interfere with one's daily activities - Mayo Clinic
-- PTSD: A disorder characterized by _failure to recover_ after experiencing or witnessing _a terrifying event_ - Mayo Clinic
+- PTSD: A disorder characterized by failure to recover after experiencing or witnessing a terrifying event - Mayo Clinic
-  - Consider mentioning some ambulance things, firefighter things, and generalize childhood.
-Give the "RAM v HDD" metaphor
 - ADHD disorder that is characterized by varying degrees of hyperactivity, impulsivity, and/or inattention that lead to difficulty in academic, emotional, and social functioning.
   - When I was a kid, this was often looked at as being a bit odd or just needing to burn off some energy

-What Changed?
+But I wasn't always diagnosed, so what changed?

 <!--s-->
 <!-- .slide: data-background-color="#675b53" -->
 ## I accepted something was wrong

 Note:
-- The first thing was the hardest.
-I saw other people living happy lives and not going through the same things I was.
+- The first step was the hardest.
-- People didn't get as upset or angry about things the way that I did
 - People weren't affected by everyday things like I was and I had an epiphany that maybe everything else wasn't the issue.
 Maybe it was me?
   - if everywhere you go smells like dog crap, maybe you should look at your own shoes
 - For a lot of people (including myself) this is the hardest part